-Initial Qualifications to take BC-ADM-

-Eligibility Criteria Nurse Dietitian Pharmacist PA (Physician Assistant/ Physician Associate) Physician License/ Registration Current, active RN and/or advanced practice nursing license Current, active dietitian nutrition registration Current, active pharmacist license Current active physician assistant license Current active MD/DO license Advanced Degree Master's or higher degree in a relevant clinical, educational, or management area Master's or higher degree in a clinically relevant area Master's or higher degree in Pharmacy Master's or higher degree in a relevant clinical, educational, or management area MD/DO degree Experience 500 clinical practice hours within 48 months prior to applying for certification examination.
-(Clinical hours must be earned after relevant licensure/registration and advanced degree was obtained) Level of Practice Skillfully manages complex patient needs and assists patients with therapeutic problem- solving.
-Within their discipline's scope of practice, healthcare professionals may adjust (and in some cases prescrible medications, treat; and monitor acute and chronic complications and other comorbidities, coursed on lifestyle modifications, address psychosocial issues, and participate in research and mentoring.
+Initial Qualifications to take BC-ADM-Candidates must MEET the following requirements before applying for the examination.
+Refer to the eligibility Criteria chart below: Current, acti pharmacis license Master's or higher degree in a clinically relevant area Master's or MD/DO Advanced Degree (Clinical hours must be earned after relevant licensure/registration and advanced degree was obtained) Skillfully manages complex patient needs and assists patients with therapeutic problem solving.
+Within their discipline's scope of practice, healthcare professionals may adjust (and in some cases prescribe) medications, treat, and monitor acute and chronic complications and other comorbidities, counsel on life-typle medifications, address psychosocial issues, and participate in research and mentoring.
+Level of Practice